-Note from Mommypotamus: You know I’m a huge fan of recipes that take just five minutes of hands-on time – sour gummy snacks, resistant starch cookie dough bites, ketchup, to name a few.
+Note from Mommypotamus: You know I’m a huge fan of recipes that take just five minutes of hands-on time – sour gummy snacks, resistant starch cookie dough bites, and chocolate pudding, to name a few.
 Today I’m thrilled to be sharing a delicious addition to our five minute collection from Alyssa of Everyday Maven.
 Thank you for sharing with us, Alyssa!

 A little over five years ago after the birth of my first son, I found myself on a journey to lose a good chunk of baby weight.
 Having grown up in a big cooking and eating family, good food has always mattered to me and I was sick of diets and trying a zillion different ways to lose weight that were all about deprivation, low fat foods and counting calories instead of quality.